nickmatsnev/ddd/snippets/full-width-block-inside-a-fixed-width-parent.md

 ---
 title: Full-Width Block Inside a Fixed-Width Parent
-date: 2019-04-13
+date: 2019-07-17
 languages: [CSS]
 labels: [Production ready]
-description: This snippet makes it possible to create full-width blocks inside a parent that has fixed width
+description: This snippet will help you create a full-width block inside a parent that has fixed width.
 ---

-This snippet makes it possible to create full-width blocks inside a parent that has fixed width (e.g. content wrapper and full-width image inside it).
+This snippet will help you create a full-width block inside a parent that has fixed width (e.g. content wrapper and full-width image inside it).

 ## CSS